tlannigan/modded-minecraft-guide/src/common-issues.md

 -----

 Using integrated graphics (iGPU) seems to cause this issue with older versions of Minecraft, most commonly on version 1.7.
-You can try updating your iGPU drivers or installing a discrete GPU into your computer.
+You can try updating your iGPU drivers, installing a discrete GPU (e.g. RTX 3060) or making sure Minecraft is using your discrete GPU.

+- NVIDIA GPU
+    - Open your NVIDIA Control Panel.
+    - Click `Manage 3D Settings`.
+    - Click `Program Settings` in the tabs on the right.
+    - Select the executable that you want to change the GPU for (i.e. the javaw.exe that your Minecraft instance is using).
+    - Under `Preferred graphics processor` select your Nvidia video card.

+- AMD GPU
+    - Read AMD's article on [Switchable Graphics](https://www.amd.com/en/support/kb/faq/dh-017) to learn how to make your computer use your discrete GPU for specific programs.
+You'll need to force the `javaw.exe` that your specific Minecraft instance uses use your discrete GPU.